zeelot/minion-tasks-media/guide/minion-tasks-media/index.md

 The compiling of SCSS files is a little more complex than JS files (in some ways, at least).
 First, all the SCSS files are found and copied to a temporary `compass` project.
 The configuration for this project can be specified in the module's config file.
 Then, the compiler simply runs `compass compile`, takes the generated CSS files, and copies them to the configured `save_dir`.
 What this task does, basically, is add the `compass compile` functionality to a fake project made up of SCSS files across your entire Kohana application.
 If a module includes `/media/css/scss/forms.scss`, it gets added to all the other SCSS files for compass to compile.

+### CouchApp

+The CouchApp compiler simply takes a set of CouchDB documents, creates a Couch App, and pushes it to the configured database.

 ### Custom Compilers

 Custom compilers can be written easily by adding any needed options to the config file and creating a class that implements the `Media_ICompiler` interface.
 Compilers simply provide a `compile()` method that takes the array of files, and the array of options from the config.
-When `media:compile` is run, the module will look for files matching the extension you configured for the compiler, and call the compiler's `compile()` method.
+When `media:compile` is run, the module will look for files matching the pattern you configured for the compiler, and call the compiler's `compile()` method.
 You take it from there.

 ## Watch